 - EPA -- Presentation: WIPP Panel Closure Redesign Rulemaking (12/2012) (PDF) (7 pp, 140K)

-EPA has issued its final technical decision regarding the U.S Department of Energy’s (DOE's) shielded containers planned change request.
-DOE originally submitted this request on November 15, 2007, which is documented in the accompanying information below.
-Since that time, DOE has submitted supplemental information related to the shielded containers, most recently on December 3, 2010.
+The EPA has issued its final technical decision regarding the U.S Department of Energy's (DOE's) shielded containers planned change request.
+The DOE originally submitted this request on November 15, 2007, which is documented in the accompanying information below.
+Since that time, the Department has submitted supplemental information related to the shielded containers, most recently on December 3, 2010.
 This information includes all of the stakeholder concerns brought up during the public meetings held in November 2007, as well as input received during our initial informal comment period, which closed in January 2008.

 The Agency opened an additional informal comment period on the shielded containers proposed decision.
 The comment period was originally scheduled to close after 60 days on on May 24, 2011.
-However, after requests from the public, EPA extended it for another 30 days.
+However, after requests from the public, the EPA extended it for another 30 days.
 The second informal comment period for this proposed decision closed on June 23, 2011.

 At this time, the EPA approves the emplacement of shielded container assemblies at WIPP -- as outlined below in the letter and attachment (response to comments) -- with one condition.
 Prior to shipping shielded containers to WIPP, the DOE must demonstrate a consistent complex-wide procedure to ensure that the shielded containers containing RH waste remain below the Land Withdrawal Act surface dose rate limit for CH waste of 200 millirem per hour.
 The procedure will be evaluated for technical adequacy as part of the Agency’s waste characterization inspection and approval process.
 Please note that no shielded containers may be shipped to WIPP from any RH TRU site until the EPA inspects and approves the implemented procedure.
 In addition, the DOE will need a separate hazardous waste permit modification from the New Mexico Environment Department to use the SCA; this approval is independent of that permit modification.